 Summary of Findings—Quantitative

-As seen through the quantitative findings there are multiple data points and trends that the researcher observed.
+As seen through the quantitative findings there are multiple data points and trends that are observed.
 To start, chocolate milk was selected most out of any milk option, which comprised 60% of all milk selections, but chocolate milk went completely unconsumed 55% of the time that it was taken.
-White milk was wasted at a higher rate, being selected only 18% of the time and went completely unconsumed 85% of the time that it was selected.
-This differed from juice selection and consumption metrics in which researchers observed that juice was fully consumed 89% of the time.
+White milk was wasted at a higher rate, being selected only 18% of the time while going completely unconsumed 85% of the time that it was selected.
+This differed from the juice selection and consumption metrics in which researchers observed that juice was fully consumed 89% of the time.
 Again, these results seem to indicate that students are consuming their juice option more than their milk option and students may not be benefiting from the nutrients that the milk provides.

 The second major finding to come out of this research was finding what students were selecting for lunch most often.
 Students selected chicken sandwiches or chicken strips, nachos, pizza, and cheeseburgers/hamburgers most out of any of the food selections that were offered.
 These four items represented approximately 93% of students’ main meal selections.
-This finding, along with finding that only 7% of all student’s lunches went fully consumed, led the researcher the researcher to formulate questions surrounding these findings in the qualitative interviews with students.
+This finding, along with finding that only 7% of all student’s lunches went fully consumed, led the researcher to formulating questions surrounding these two findings in the qualitative interviews with students.

 A third finding from the quantitative study centered on fruit and vegetable selection and intake.
-The researcher found that only 5% of school lunches resulted in the consumption of vegetables and only 16% of school lunches exhibited consumption of any fruit.
-This finding suggests that some students might not have eaten the more nutrient-dense food items that were being offered in the cafeteria, so students might not have received the nutrient-rich benefits that these foods provide.
-This finding led the researcher to question why students were not consuming their vegetable and fruit options, as the rate of consumption appears to be low.
+The researcher found that only 8% of school lunches resulted in the consumption of vegetables and only 16% of school lunches exhibited consumption of any fruit.
+This finding suggests that some students may not have eaten the more nutrient-dense food items that were being offered in the cafeteria, which in turn would suggest that students did not consume the nutrient-rich benefits that these foods provide.
+This finding led the researcher to formulate questions within the qualitative interviews with students about why they believe that vegetable and fruit options are being consumed at a lower rate.

 Finally, new research published in 2022 by Adams et., al found similar results when they used photo analysis to determine the nutrient consumption of students from Title I elementary schools who offer free lunch.
 Utilizing photo analysis and plate waste analysis researchers found that only (23%) of lunches met reccomendations for total calores, (46%) of lunches met reccomendations for vitamin C, and (48%) met reccomendations for dietary fiber (Adams, et al., 2022).
 While most students’ lunches met recommendations for sodium (98%), protein (55%), calories from fat (82%), and saturated fat (89%); however, few met recommendations for total calories (5%), calcium (8%), iron (11%), vitamin A (18%), vitamin C (16%), and fiber (7%) (Adams et al., 2022).
 Similarly these researchers found that many lunches were lacking in the higher nutrient values.